munificent/craftinginterpreters/book/the-lox-language.md

     </aside>

-    There are two Boolean values, obviously, and a literal for each one:
+    There are two Boolean values, obviously, and a literal for each one.

     ```lox
     true;  // Not false.
     false; // Not *not* false.
     ```

-*   **Numbers –** Lox only has one kind of number: double-precision floating point.
-Since floating point numbers can also represent a wide range of integers, that covers a lot of territory, while keeping things simple.
+*   **Numbers.** Lox has only one kind of number: double-precision floating point.
+Since floating-point numbers can also represent a wide range of integers, that covers a lot of territory, while keeping things simple.

     Full-featured languages have lots of syntax for numbers -- hexadecimal, scientific notation, octal, all sorts of fun stuff.
-We'll settle for basic integer and decimal literals:
+We'll settle for basic integer and decimal literals.

     ```lox
     1234;  // An integer.
     12.34; // A decimal number.
     ```

-*   **Strings –** We've already seen one string literal in the first example.
+*   **Strings.** We've already seen one string literal in the first example.
-    Like most languages, they are enclosed in double quotes:
+    Like most languages, they are enclosed in double quotes.

     ```lox
     "I am a string";